-To borrow an item, place the item on hold in the Catalogue and set the campus to your campus.
+To borrow an item, request the item through Page 1+ and set the campus to your campus.

-For further instructions about how to place holds and pick up your items, read Holds: Placing a hold on an item.
+For further instructions about how to request and pick up your items, read Borrowing items: Requesting an item.

 Yes.
 Students, staff, and faculty at Algonquin College can borrow from other libraries in two ways: